falkr/thesis-tips/pages/writing.md

 While the first two are in practice mandatory, the outlook in the future is optional.
 You may structure these parts as separate chapters, or within a single chapter.

-:tip: **Planning has its limits.** No question---you need to plan what to write and where to spend your effort.
+:tip: **Planning has its limits.** You need to plan what to write and where to spend your effort, no question.
-But don't attempt to plan to much, that is, plan too many details.
+But don't attempt to plan too much, that is, plan too many details.
-At some point, you need to get started with writing the actual content before you can decide of the planned structire actually works.
+At some point, you need to get started with writing the actual content before you can decide if the planned structire actually works.

 :tip: **How many pages?** One common question is the number of pages the report should have.
 This is difficult to answer, since the number of pages really does not say anything about the quality of a thesis.
 In the end, you should use the number of pages that you need to present and discuss your work appropriately.